 Connecting to Web Disk – the security concern

 Windows Vista, Windows 7, Windows 8 and Windows 10 require Digest Authentication support to be enabled in order to access your Web Disk over a clear text/unencrypted connection.
 However we do not recommend connecting to Web Disk with No SSL for the security concern.
 In our opinion, you should only make an SSL connection over port 2078 and you do not need to enable Digest Authentication on Windows or have 2077 port allowed.
-Bear in mind most web hosting services, such as Bluehost shared web hosting, HostGator web hosting, should offer you free SSL link for secure data transfer.
+Most web hosting services should offer you free SSL link for secure data transfer.

 When you create a Web Disk in cPanel, it will be a sub-folder under the public_html directory which is however a public directory.
 People can use your domain name to access this web disk folder from web or web browser.
 If you do not want the files that you upload to that directory to be publicly accessible, you can follow this guide to set a password to protect directories on server.